The Ethics of Belief

-Despite the synchronic character of this Principle, Clifford's view is not merely that we must be in a certain state at the precise time at which we form a belief.
+Despite the synchronic character of his famous Principle, Clifford's view is not merely that we must be in a certain state at the precise time at which we form a belief.
 Rather, the obligation always and only to believe on sufficient evidence governs our activities across time as well.
 With respect to most if not all of the propositions we consider as candidates for belief, says Clifford, we are obliged to go out and gather evidence, remain open to new evidence, and consider the evidence offered by others.
-If someone violates this diachronic obligation by “purposely avoiding the reading of books and the company of men who call in question” his presuppositions, Clifford warns, then “the life of that man is one long sin against mankind” (1877, 77).
-The diachronic obligation here is captured by one commentator as the following:
+The diachronic obligation here can be captured as follows:

 (Clifford's Other Principle) “It is wrong always, everywhere, and for anyone to ignore evidence that is relevant to his beliefs, or to dismiss relevant evidence in a facile way.”
 (Van Inwagen 1996, 145)

-It is not clear that Clifford's considered position is really as extreme as these principles make it sound.
-In the later part of his essay Clifford puts forward a view about what it is for evidence to be “sufficient” that suggests a much more moderate stance.
-Still, the story about the shipowner together with the sternly-worded Principle turned Clifford into the iconic representative of a strict “Evidentialist” position in the ethics of belief—the position, roughly, that we are obliged to form beliefs always and only on the basis of sufficient evidence that is in our possession.
+Despite the robustious pathos, it is not clear in the end that Clifford's considered position is as extreme as these two principles make it sound.
+In the later part of his essay Clifford puts forward a view about what it is for evidence to be “sufficient” that suggests a more moderate stance.
+Still, the story about the shipowner together with the sternly-worded Principles turned Clifford into the iconic representative of a strict “Evidentialist” position in the ethics of belief—the position, roughly, that we are obliged to form beliefs always and only on the basis of sufficient evidence that is in our possession.
 (For more on the notion of “evidence” and the varieties of Evidentialism, see §4-§5 below).

-James's Non-Evidentialist alternative to Clifford is far more permissive: it says that there are some contexts in which it is permitted to form a belief even though we don't have sufficient evidence for it, and even though we know that we don't.
-Indeed, James and many of his “pragmatist” followers claim that sometimes we are obliged to form beliefs on insufficient evidence, and that it would be a significant intellectual, prudential or even moral failure to do otherwise.
+James's Non-Evidentialist alternative to Clifford is far more permissive: it says that there are some contexts in which it is fine to form a belief even though we don't have sufficient evidence for it, and even though we know that we don't.
+In fact, James and many of his “pragmatist” followers claim that sometimes we are positively obliged to form beliefs on insufficient evidence, and that it would be a significant prudential, intellectual, or even moral failure to do otherwise.
 “Our passional nature not only lawfully may, but must, decide an option between propositions, whenever it is a genuine option that cannot by its nature be decided on intellectual grounds” (1896, 11).

 As permissive as this sounds, however, James is by no means writing a blank doxastic check.
-In “The Will to Believe” he lays out a series of strict conditions under which an “option” counts as “genuine” and believing without sufficient evidence is permissible or required.
+In “The Will to Believe” he lays out a series of strict conditions under which an “option” counts as “genuine” and believing without sufficient evidence is permitted or required.
 For instance, the option must be between “live” hypotheses—i.e. hypotheses that are “among the mind's possibilities” (thus, belief in the ancient Greek gods is not a live option for us these days).
-There must also be no compelling evidence one way or the other, the option must be “forced” such that doing nothing is also in effect to make a choice, and the option must concern a “momentous” issue.
-In the absence of those conditions, James reverts happily to a broadly Evidentialist picture (see Gale 1980, 1999 and Kasser and Shah 2006).
+There must also be no compelling evidence one way or the other, the option must be “forced” such that doing nothing also amounts to making a choice, and the option must concern a “momentous” issue.
+In the absence of those conditions, James reverts happily to a broadly Evidentialist picture (see Gale 1980, 1999, Kasser and Shah 2006, and Aikin 2014).
 (For more on the varieties of Non-Evidentialism, see §6 below).